codingchili/excelastic/README.md

 ## Prerequisites
 The application requires ElasticSearch as its output.

-1. ElasticSearch (version 5+) should not require any additional configuration or installation, just download and run from [Elastic](https://www.elastic.co/products).
+1. ElasticSearch (version 5+/6+) should not require any additional configuration or installation, just download and run from [Elastic](https://www.elastic.co/products).

-2. Download the latest release of excelastic-1.2.3.jar and the configuration.json (optional) file from [GitHub releases](https://github.com/codingchili/parser-excel-elasticsearch/releases).
+2. Download the latest release of excelastic-1.2.5.jar and the configuration.json (optional) file from [GitHub releases](https://github.com/codingchili/parser-excel-elasticsearch/releases).

-Tested with ElasticSearch 5.6.2.
+Tested with ElasticSearch 5.6.2 and 6.1.0.

 ## Running
 Running the application, filename, index and mapping are required: use to import from the terminal.